Arihasaheadache/lanime/README.md

 # 🌸 lanime 🌸
-A terminal anime client that can show information and stream anime directly from your client
+An aesthetic anime client for your terminal

 ## Current Features

-1. Stream anime from your terminal
+1. Stream anime
-2. Find out about your favourite or new anime from your terminal
+2. Find out about your favourite or new anime

 ## Installation